Hoover tumble dryers rated

 How much do Hoover tumble dryers cost?

-Hoover has several budget options available, with prices starting from £200 and extending to more than £500.
+Hoover has several budget options available, with prices starting from a super reasonable £170 and extending to just under £500.
 Whatever your budget, you should find a Hoover tumble dryer in your price range.

 While this page reveals how Hoover dryers have performed in our tests, if you want to find out how this brand compares with other big names such as Beko, Hotpoint and White Knight, head to our top tumble dryer brands for 2017.